 Grants are awarded on a sliding scale–meaning the higher your financial need, the more grant aid you’re eligible to receive.
 Harvard, for instance, pledges to meet 100 percent of need for students whose families make under $60,000 a year.

 Selective colleges also tend to practice need-blind admissions.
 This means that your chances of being accepted to a college are not affected by your ability to pay.
+In other words, you won’t be turned away because the college can’t afford you.
+Your financial circumstances do not affect your admissions odds at all.

 If you feel you’re qualified, don’t be scared away from applying because of a college’s sticker price.
 Instead, use net price to compare college financially.